Effect of the 2004 Indian Ocean earthquake on Indonesia: Aftermath

-Northern Sumatra took damage from the earthquake itself as a tsunami landed on it.
+Northern Sumatra took damage from the earthquake itself as the tsunami inundated it.
 However, most of the damage was the result of the tsunami that struck the coastal regions of the Aceh and to a much lesser extent the North Sumatra provinces.
 The west coast of Aceh was about 100 km (60 mi) from the epicenter and took very heavy damage as far south as Tapaktuan.
 The coastal town of Lhoknga was hit by tsunami waves of more than 20 to 25 meters with run-up heights of more than 30 meters in some places.
 Ten-meter tall waves passed the northern tip of the island to race south down the Straits of Malacca and strike along the northeast coast as far east as Lhokseumawe.

+Three days of national mourning were declared.
 Reports from those who flew over the Aceh coast reported a virtually destroyed coastline.
-In many towns and villages, concrete pads were all that was left of substantial structures, while scattered corrugated iron roofs crumpled like paper wore the only evidence of flimsier houses.
-A few intact mosques rose amazingly from the wasteland.
-"You can't really explain.
-There used to be towns and cities there.
-All the people once had homes, lives," said Petty Officer 1st Class Scott Wickland from the American aircraft carrier USS Abraham Lincoln.
-"Now there is nothing."

-Relief efforts and communication along the western coastline were complicated because the one road along the coast was disrupted due to the destruction of dozens of bridges and much of the road being washed away or blocked by mud.
-The western districts of Aceh, lying nearest the epicenter of the magnitude-9 earthquake that caused the tsunami, were a "roadless" area, according to UN Emergency Coordinator Jan Egeland.
-"The lack of access by road is a key problem aid agencies face in the northern and western parts of Aceh," Chris Lom, a spokesman in the region for the International Organisation for Migration, said on 7 January.
+In many towns and villages, concrete pads were all that was left of substantial structures, while scattered corrugated iron roofs crumpled like paper wore the only evidence of weaker homes.
+Relief efforts and communication along the western coastline were complicated because roads along the coast was disrupted due to the destruction of dozens of bridges and much of the road being washed away or blocked by mud.
+The western districts of Aceh, lying nearest the epicenter of the magnitude 9.1–9.3 earthquake that caused the tsunami, were a "roadless" area, according to UN Emergency Coordinator Jan Egeland.
+"The lack of access by road is a key problem aid agencies face in the northern and western parts of Aceh," Chris Lom, a spokesman in the region for the International Organization for Migration, said on 7 January.
 A number of towns on the west coast were therefore cut off from the road from any airport or port.
 Relief efforts, therefore, required the use of helicopter or boat.
-In the town of Meulaboh in Aceh, for instance, where thousands are waited for aid, 99 percent of the bridges were gone and 60 percent of asphalt roads awash with mud according to Lom.
-"An escalation in the number of deaths is almost a certainty," according to William Hyde, Jakarta-based emergency relief coordinator for the International Organisation for Migration.
+In the town of Meulaboh in Aceh, for instance, where thousands were waiting for aid, 99 percent of the bridges were gone and 60 percent of asphalt roads awash with mud according to Lom.
+"An escalation in the number of deaths is almost a certainty," according to William Hyde, Jakarta-based emergency relief coordinator for the International Organization for Migration.
 "So much of the coastline couldn't be accessed."